You are not a bad parent. Start learning how to stop parenting out of guilt or anxiety.

 Tips to grow your parenting without shame

-You can do better than mere survival during this challenging time.
+You can do better than mere survival during challenging times.
 You can even grow your parenting and come out better on the other side.

 Here are some practical tips: